The Assessor has several

 industrial and agricultural classes of property.

-Qualifying persons may now file for reimbursement from the State of Iowa for a
+Qualifying persons may file for rent reimbursement from the State of Iowa after

 this program.
 The reimbursement is based on a portion of the rent going to pay